Parents and carers

 Non-participants

 Jewellery, hair and nails: In accordance with BAALPE Health and Safety guidance, no student is permitted to wear jewellery when participating in PE and Sport.
-Jewellery should not be taped.
+All jewellery should be removed.
+In the event of a new piercing, earrings should be taped and a note provided of the piercing date.
 Long hair must be tied back and nails should not be visible beyond fingertips.

 Term 1